The Truth about Therapy in San Marcos for a Child who is Anxious.

 This blog has been updated from the original Nov.
 5, 2020 post.

 It is sometimes rainy in Southern California.
-This year feels like the rain just keeps coming.
+Some years it feels like the rain just keeps coming.
 Sometimes parenting can feel that way.
 You wonder if things will ever let up.

 You’re doing the best you can, but you have a child who may need some additional support.